patrick11514/SveltekitAPI/README.md

 # Sveltekit API

-Package for creating [SvelteKit](https://kit.svelte.dev/) API endpoints.
+Package for creating [SvelteKit](https://kit.svelte.dev/) API endpoints with typesafe routes and client.

 _This package is highly inspired by [TRPC](https://trpc.io)'s structure._

 ## Showcase